mathisonian/awesome-visualization-research/README.md

 - [The Effects of Interactive Latency on Exploratory Visual Analysis](https://idl.cs.washington.edu/files/2014-Latency-InfoVis.pdf) - a look at how latency in a user interface can affect user behavior and impact what they learn about datasets
 -[Exploration Strategies for Discovery of Interactivity in Visualizations](https://prism.ucalgary.ca/bitstream/handle/1880/106607/2018-1104-03.pdf?sequence=1) - model for understanding how users first experience an interactive
 - [Past, Present and Future of User Interface Software Tools](http://www.cs.cmu.edu/~amulet/papers/futureofhci.pdf) - an overview of of successes and failures in user interface tools, ideas for thinking about them, and thoughts on the future
-- [Graphical Perception: Theory, Experimentation, and Application to the Development of Graphical Methods](http://info.slis.indiana.edu/~katy/S637-S11/cleveland84.pdf) - a look at the effectiveness of different graphical forms
-- [How do People Make Sense of Unfamiliar Visualizations?](https://pdfs.semanticscholar.org/9fcc/2e2314cdf713a3763c9288b1a8fff9b64873.pdf) - An attempt to model how how people make sense of information visualizations -- in particular unfamiliar visualization forms.

 ## Narrative and Story
 - [Narrative Visualization: Telling Stories with Data](http://vis.stanford.edu/files/2010-Narrative-InfoVis.pdf) - Heer attempt in 2010 to describe a shift happening in the use of visualizations toward what he calls "narrative visualization"
 - [Visual Narrative Flow: Exploring Factors Shaping Data Visualization Story Reading Experiences](https://www.cs.utah.edu/~miriah/publications/narrative-flow.pdf) - Discussion of scrollers and steppers and whether readers prefer a "flow" experience over something more static

+## Perception

+- [Graphical Perception: Theory, Experimentation, and Application to the Development of Graphical Methods](http://info.slis.indiana.edu/~katy/S637-S11/cleveland84.pdf) - a look at the effectiveness of different graphical forms
+- [How do People Make Sense of Unfamiliar Visualizations?](https://pdfs.semanticscholar.org/9fcc/2e2314cdf713a3763c9288b1a8fff9b64873.pdf) - An attempt to model how how people make sense of information visualizations -- in particular unfamiliar visualization forms.
+- [Structure and strategy in encoding simplified graphs](https://pdfs.semanticscholar.org/14fa/c8a02c038ec88fa9a7139df5adc03831fe82.pdf) - a study of "cognitive reference frames" for visualization and how people remember graphs symmetrically, even when the data is asymmetric

 ## Research Methods